MrBetta520/MSSA-Assignment-1.1/README.md

 Assignment 1.3.3 Write a program to sort an integer array in ascending and descending order.
 Array can be created with hard coded values.

 Assignment 1.4.1 Create a structure named “Point” and 2 data members: X and Y coordinate.
 Declare 2 points: P1 and P2.
 Determine if P2 is to the right or left of P1 or on same axis , by comparing the x coordinates. ( if p1.x is more than p2.x , it is to the right )

+Assignment 1.4.2 Write a class: “Student” with private data members: StudentId ( int), StudentFname (stirng), StudentLname (string ), StudentGrade ( char ) and public properties for each data member.
+Instantiate the class and assign data to properties.call get and set properties.